Postpartum hemorrhage (also called PPH) is a serious but rare condition when a woman has heavy bleeding after giving birth.

 - Tearing (also called lacerations).
 This may happen if the tissues in your vagina or cervix are cut or torn during birth.
 The cervix is the opening to the uterus that sits at the top of the vagina.
 You may have tearing if you give birth to a large baby, your baby is born through the birth canal too quickly or you have an episiotomy that tears.
 An episiotomy is a cut made at the opening of the vagina to help let the baby out.
 Tearing also can happen if your provider uses tools, like forceps or a vacuum, to help move your baby through the birth canal during birth.
 Forceps look like big tongs.
 A vacuum is a soft plastic cup that attaches to your baby’s head.
 It uses suction to gently pull your baby as you push during birth.

 - Having quick labor or being in labor a long time.
 Labor is different for every woman.
 If you’re giving birth for the first time, labor usually takes about 14 hours.
 If you’ve given birth before, it usually takes about 6 hours.
+Augmented labor may also increase risk of PPH.
+Augmentation of labor means medications or other means are used to make more contractions of the uterus during labor.

 - Blood conditions, like von Willebrand disease or disseminated intravascular coagulation (also called DIC).
 These conditions can increase your risk of forming a hematoma.
 A hematoma happens when a blood vessel breaks causing a blood clot to form in tissue, an organ or another part of the body.
 After giving birth, some women develop a hematoma in the vaginal area or the vulva (the female genitalia outside of the body).
 Von Willebrand’s disease is a bleeding disorder that makes it hard for a person to stop bleeding.
 DIC causes blood clots to form in small blood vessels and can lead to serious bleeding.
 Certain pregnancy and childbirth complications (like placenta accreta), surgery, sepsis (blood infection) and cancer can cause DIC.